-- 1 can of white beans (I used Great Northern beans)
+- 1 can white beans, I used Great Northern beans

-- 2 cups of shredded Colby Jack cheese (I used 1 cup monterey jack, 1 cup sharp cheddar)
+- 2 cups shredded Colby Jack cheese, (I used 1 cup monterey jack, 1 cup sharp cheddar)

 Recipe Source: from Melanie C. at The Sister’s Cafe